knosmos/mnist-clustering/README.md

  The dataset is very large and must be downloaded from Kaggle (see Usage section);
  this contains image files of the handwritten digits used to create the clustering.
- A pretrained clustering result is provided.
+ The data files must be stored in an "archive" folder.
+A pretrained clustering result is provided in cluster.txt.

 /******************************************************************************
  *  Known bugs/limitations.